sharovik/wt/README.md

 The maximum analysis code depth will be used during the code usage analysing.
 Default is: `2`
 - `withToBeChecked` (bool)
 Display or not the files which needs to be covered by features annotation.
 Default is: `false`
+- `version` (bool)
+To display the current version of the application

 ## Supported languages
 Currently, the application supports all languages where it's possible to define the annotations like `#@featureType test` or `//@featureType test` or even `/* @featureType test */`!